avandocampos/iperf3_bandtest/README.md

 ## License

-This project is licensed under the Apache Licence 2.0 - see the [LICENSE.md](LICENSE) file for details.
+This project is licensed under the Apache Licence 2.0 - see the [LICENSE](LICENSE) file for details.